 With the weather warming up and the kids out of school, it’s time to get everybody outside!
 Time spent outdoors allows families to enjoy the fresh air, lap up some sunshine (with the proper SPF, of course) and forge bonds that last a lifetime.
 Added bonus: Fresh air play also drags kids away from their screens, and that’s always a big win in our book!

 Here are some fun outdoor activities to do as a family.

 - Plant a garden.
 Teach kids about growing their own food and the importance of respecting the Earth with a backyard garden.

 Tip: Get your hands dirty, quite literally.
 Skip the summer manicure and wear silicone rings instead of your expensive keepsake jewelry when digging.

 - Go for a bike ride.
 Fitness, eco-friendliness and a cool breeze through your hair on a warm summer day.
 Need we say more?
+Hop on a motorized bike if you’re looking for even more speed and thrill.
 If you’re not into biking, break out the scooters or skates instead!

 - Take a hike.
 If the weather isn’t too hot, consider heading out for a hike on your favorite local trail.
 Sign up for a hiking spree or challenge and try to conquer multiple trails throughout the summer and fall.

 - Set up a lemonade stand.
 What’s better than being outside when the weather is nice?
 Being outside when the weather is nice and making money while you’re at it!
 Have your kids design their own lemonade stand, market it to the community and then donate the profits to a good cause.